-Lentils have been a staple of Middle Eastern and Indian cuisine for thousands of years; in fact, lentils go back to Neolithic times and are believed to be one of the oldest crops there is, with records showing that in the Near East, lentils were eaten as far back as 6,000 to 13,000 years ago!
+Lentils have been a staple of Middle Eastern and Indian cuisine for thousands of years.
+In fact, lentils go back to Neolithic times and are believed to be one of the oldest crops there is.
+Records show that in the Near East, lentils were eaten as far back as 6,000 to 13,000 years ago!

-Today, lentils are enjoyed all over the world in many types of recipes and are one of the best all-natural meat-substitute foods.
-Lentils are loved by vegetarians and vegans because they’re a great high-protein food, are rich in nutrients and have a hearty, dense texture.
+Today, lentils are enjoyed all over the world in many types of recipes.
+They are one of the best all-natural meat substitutes and loved by vegetarians because they’re a great protein food, are rich in nutrients and have a hearty, dense texture.

-But even though lentils nutritional benefits are so impressive, Americans typically don’t eat anywhere near the amount of lentils that other countries do.
-For example, a survey done in 2002 and published in the Journal of the American Dietetic Association found that only about 8 percent of adults are eating beans, lentils or other legumes on any given day despite how readily available and nutritious they are.
-(1)
+Even though lentils nutrition benefits are so impressive, Americans typically don’t eat anywhere near the amount of lentils, or other legumes for that matter, that many other countries do.
+For example, a survey done in 2002 and published in the Journal of the American Dietetic Association found that only about 8 percent of adults eat beans, lentils or other legumes on any given day despite how readily available and nutritious they are.

 Aside from their high supply of nutrients, what’s another benefit of including protein-packed lentils in your diet regularly?
-They’re dirt cheap and very versatile: A big batch of dry lentil costs only dollars, so they’re a great, economic way to add a healthy source of essential minerals, protein and dietary fiber to many types of meals without needing to purchase expensive cuts of meat.
+They’re dirt cheap and very versatile.
+A big batch of dry lentils costs only dollars.
+That makes them a great, economic way to add a healthy source of essential minerals, protein and dietary fiber to many types of meals without needing to purchase expensive cuts of meat.

 Lentils Nutrition Facts

-One cup of cooked lentils has about: (2)
+One cup (approximately 198 grams) of cooked lentils has about: